NeurodataWithoutBorders/nwb-schema/docs/source/format_auto_docs/format_spec_doc.rst

                 "type": "text"
             },
             {
-                "doc": "Spike time for the units (exact or estimated)", "name": "times",
-                "type": "float64!"
-            },
-            {
                 "doc": "Name, path or description of where unit times originated.
 This is necessary only if the info here differs from or is more fine-grained than the interface's source field", "name": "source",
+                "quantity": "?",
                 "type": "text"
+            },
+            {
+                "doc": "Spike time for the units (exact or estimated)", "name": "times",
+                "type": "float64!"
             }
         ],
         "doc": "Group storing times for &lt;unit_N&gt;.",
-        "neurodata_type_def": "SpikeUnit"
+        "neurodata_type_def": "SpikeUnit",
+        "quantity": "+"
     }

 TimeSeries